ahsr-cell/HDP_pipeline/README.md

 ```

 ### Sanger Users
 Sangers can run the pipeline using the wrapper script below.
-Note that users will need to remove/comment out options that not required for their run :
+Note: users will need to remove/comment out options in the Nextflow run command that not required for their run:

 ```
 #! /usr/bin/env bash